Minimizing query costs

 The sample_data

-dataset contains 1k and 10k subsets of the full pages and requests tables.
+dataset contains 10k subsets of the full pages and requests tables.
 These tables are useful for testing queries before running them on the full dataset, without the risk of incurring a large query cost.

-and all.requests
+and crawl.requests

 table.